JonGerhardson/JonGerhardson.github.io/irene/Readme.md

+The map in this directory was made using publicly avaialable information.
+It is a best-effort but may not be complete.
+It is based on records from January 1 to June 29, 2025.

 A map shows a single point for each camera.
 Multisensor/360-degree cameras are counted once per lens, which is consistent with how Chicopee PD records them in their audit logs and on their website.
 In preparing this story, I observed the following increases in the number of listed cameras on connectchicopee.org: